LizzieNya/LizzieNya/README.md

 - ⚡ Fun fact: I have none

 <!---
-QUESTION: how does one use different languages and shit.
+QUESTION: how does one use different languages and stuff also since  repos are local, how do i wire it to my domain?
 --->
-  !
-Thanks!
+  !Thanks!